denoland/manual/examples/hashbang.md

-# Making Scripts Executable With #!Shebang
+# Making Scripts Executable With a Hashbang (Shebang)

 ## Concepts